 It’s unlikely you’ll find a program covering all the above, which is a good thing!
 Different programs like to specify their curriculum to a certain type of student, so make sure you understand who certification is geared towards before signing up.

 In addition to the institutions above, data science certifications are also offered by high-end institutions like Boston University, MIT, UC Berkeley, Georgetown, and even Harvard’s extension school, among many others.

 Academic Data Science Certifications: What Do They Cost and How Long Do They Take?

 Data science bootcamps generally have a very standardized price and duration.
 Data science certifications have tons of variability.
 This is great, as it adds to your ability to compare and contrast options to find the one that fits best for you.

-For example, Columbia University’s Data Science for Executives Certification is on one end of the spectrum, a series of courses, each with their certification, that last five weeks each.
-The fee for each of these five-week courses is $347.
+For example, Columbia University’s Data Science for Executives Certification is on one end of the spectrum, a series of courses, each with their certification, that last five weeks.
 This serves as a reasonable way to get exposure to precisely the skills you want, all from a competitive school, without much commitment.

-There are also programs like Stanford’s Mining Massive Data Sets Certificate, which can last anywhere from one to three years (somewhat self-paced) and costs $18,900.
-The target audience would certainly be looking for a long-term, in-depth deep dive into this subsection of data science while also working a full-time job.
+There are also programs like Stanford’s Mining Massive Data Sets Certificate, which can last anywhere from one to three years (somewhat self-paced) and costs $23,296 The target audience would certainly be looking for a long-term, in-depth dive into this subsection of data science while also working a full-time job.

 You’ll commonly see six-month programs in the $5,000 range, but there are truly credible options to match almost all-time commitment and affordability levels.
 When it comes to self-paced programs especially, you’re afforded the ability to customize your educational experience around your life circumstances, perfect for those with many other commitments and obligations.